The Power Broker: 21st century re-assessment

-The book remains highly regarded.
+The book remains highly regarded, though not unanimously.
 In 2017, David W. Dunlap described The Power Broker as "the book that still must be read – 43 years after it was published – to understand how New York really works."
 In 2020, the book made frequent appearances as the "ultimate signifier of New York political sophistication" on the bookshelves of U.S. journalists and politicians appearing in TV interviews from their homes during the COVID-19 pandemic.
 Several New York politicians, including city comptroller Brad Lander, City Council member Justin Brannan, state senators Zellnor Myrie and Jessica Ramos, and former Manhattan borough president Scott Stringer, have claimed to have read the book.
 For the 50th anniversary of the book's publication, the New-York Historical Society hosted an exhibit about The Power Broker in late 2024.
+In his announcement of renovations to the Brooklyn–Queens Expressway, New York Mayor Zohran Mamdani invoked the book, which he had earlier been seen reading.

 In the book Caro claims Moses built overpasses crossing his Long Island Parkways low in height to keep buses from transporting those without private automobiles (i.e. lower class, disproportionately non-white citizens) to the beaches and parks he developed as president of the Long Island State Park Commission.
 German professor of sociology Bernward Joerges pointed out in 1999 that "Moses did nothing different on Long Island from any parks commissioner in the country" in designing bridges too low for buses to pass under.
 Cornell city planning professor Thomas Campanella, in turn, measured the overpasses and found that they were "substantially lower on the Moses parkway" than elsewhere.

+Historian Kenneth Jackson, a longtime Columbia University professor and editor of Robert Moses and the Modern City, is "one of the foremost and persistent critics of Caro’s work".
+In a 2022 interview, he called the book "an incredible achievement" which nonetheless "contains a thousand errors" below its grand narrative.
+He specifically labels the Long Island Parkway overpass-lowering claim, along with an episode wherein Moses allegedly intentionally cooled municipal pools to keep black swimmers out, as fabrications.

+Economist Jason Barr is another prominent critic of The Power Broker, starting with its subtitle "Robert Moses and the Fall of New York".
+Barr writes that New York, far from having fallen in the post-industrial era, fared far better than its peers and rebounded from late-century decline far quicker than its peers, in part due to Moses's foresight.
+Barr partially attributes nimbyism in New York to the legacy of Caro's "simplistic" portrayal of Moses.